zzonyo/trust-docs-test/source/index.html.md

 User registration and API key creation can be achieved via <a href='https://www.testnet.huobi.pro/en-us/'>www.testnet.huobi.pro</a>, And at this stage, sub user creation is not allowed yet.

-For the test coins required by the test environment exchange, you need to register an account and send an email to `api_service@hoobi.com` for application.
-Let you independently apply for the test coins through the page, which is under development and about to go online, please look forward to it.
+To acquire test coins post the registration, API users may send a requisition email to `api_service@hoobi.com` by referring to user manual <a href='https://github.com/huobiapi/testnet/blob/master/User%20Guide/Huobi%20Testnet%20API%20user%20manual.pdf.zip'>here</a>.

-For detailed registration and application process at this stage, you may refer to <a href='https://github.com/huobiapi/testnet/blob/master/User%20Guide/Huobi%20Testnet%20API%20user%20manual.pdf.zip'>here</a>.
+Test coin requisition self service will be supplied later soon.

 All public APIs (including reference information and market feeds) are accessible on Huobi Testnet, but only following private APIs are currently available there -